 Daarnaast kan onderscheid gemaakt worden in erfelijke vormen en niet-erfelijke (zogeheten verworven) vormen.

 Depending on the protein that the amyloid fibrils are composed of, different types of amyloid can be distinguished.
-The four most common systemic types of amyloidosis are (three acquired and one hereditary) are AA-, AL- and two ATTR types:
+The four most common systemic types of amyloidosis are (of which three are acquired and one is hereditary) are AA-, AL- and two ATTR types:

 - 1. AA amyloidosis can develop as a result of chronic inflammation, for example through chronic infection or through failure to (adequately) treat inflammatory conditions such as rheumatism.
 The inflammatory protein, called serum amyloid A (SAA), is the precursor protein from which amyloid fibrils are formed.
 Clinically, this form of amyloidosis is mainly characterized by protein loss in urine (proteinuria) and renal impairment, but sometimes also by enlargement of the spleen and/or liver, an enlarged thyroid, heart problems (cardiomyopathy), problems with the autonomic nervous system (autonomic neuropathy), or problems with the gastrointestinal tract.

 - 4. Hereditary ATTR amyloidosis is a type of amyloidosis whereby the amyloid fibrils are formed from the transthyretin protein.
 Transthyretin is a protein which is created in the liver and normally plays a role in transporting the thyroid hormone and vitamin A throughout the body.
 A mutation (error) in the gene (blueprint) for this protein can cause it to become incorrectly folded and form amyloid fibrils.
-The hereditary form of ATTR amyloidosis manifests itself mainly by neuropathy and cardiomyopathy, but amyloid deposits can also occur in the eyes, kidneys and meninges.
+The hereditary form of ATTR amyloidosis manifests itself mainly by neuropathy and cardiomyopathy, but amyloid deposits can also occur in the eyes, kidneys and meninges (the membranes that envelop the central nervous system).

 Below is an overview of the four most common types of systemic amyloidosis: